Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![Gas:Facility [kW](Hourly)](distributions/figure7.png)

 ### 2.7 Heating:Gas [kW](Hourly)

+The "Heating:Gas [kW](Hourly)" feature measures consumption of heating equipment by gas, and low relevance to crime except in case gas heating accounts for a substantial and controllable portion.
+Its untrimmed histogram is right-skewed, largest at 0 kW with a frequency (120,000) then precipitous decline with extremely minuscule values beyond 1,000 kW, which is indicative of most heating being quiescent nearly all the time.
+There are no missing values in this column.

 - **Significance:** Low; relevant only if gas heating is significant and controllable.
 - **Distribution:** Right-skewed, peaks at 0 kW (frequency ~120,000), sharp decline beyond 1,000 kW.
 Mostly inactive.
 - **Missing Values:** None.